My Life as a Revolutionary War Reenactor Demonstrating How to Spin Yarn

 I offer to let people feel the fiber that I’m spinning and, although I am not usually spinning anything particularly fine, they are often surprised by its softness.
 People ask how long it takes to fill up the bobbin, spin a pound of wool, or spin the batt that I’m working on.
 By starting with an empty bobbin at the beginning of my day, I can give them some frame of reference for the time involved.

 Terri Drouin-Guerette learned a variety of fiber arts from her mom at a young age and began spinning in 2004.
 Terri teaches and demonstrates spinning and other fiber arts in many different settings, including living history events, schools, farm days, and fairs.
 Find her online at www.terrispins.com.
+You can also take a workshop from Terri at Interweave Yarn Fest 2019!

 Download a copy of the Spring 2018 issue of Spin Off and read the rest of Terri’s article, “My Life as a Revolutionary War Reenactor.”
 For tips on how to start teaching handspinning, read “3 Ways to Get Started Teaching People How to Spin Wool.”